 This type of cross-functional collaboration is key to the business education at Wake Forest.
 By working across different disciplines, Wake Forest students get a taste of what the real business world is like — giving them a leg up in experience by the time they graduate.

 And alumni rate their business education highly.
-When asked to evaluate how well Wake Forest’s business program prepared them for the world of work, 2018 alumni gave a strong 9.3 average rating.
-Alumni also rated the Wake Forest degree’s value in terms of cost in time and resources at a strong 9.4 average rating.
-Overall, Wake Forest placed 10th in the Academic Experience category.
+When asked to evaluate how well Wake Forest’s business program prepared them for the world of work, alumni gave a strong 9.31 average rating.

 STRONG CAREER ADVISING SUPPORT